letam/letam.io/_posts/2021-05-14-teeth-care-advice.md

 - Sweets (even good, natural sweets) were used rarely or sparingly, only for occasions of ritual, celebration or special feasting.

 They had rather basic teeth cleaning equipment.
+No fancy commercial toothpastes.
 <br/>
 No plastic.
 And their teeth are so clean.
 Bright.
 Strong.
 Healthy.